-Ambassador François Delattre was appointed Ambassador of France to the United States in February 2011 after serving as Ambassador of France to Canada (2008-2011).
+Ambassador Gérard Araud was appointed Ambassador of France to the United States in September 2014 after serving as Permanent Representative of France to the United Nations in New York (2009-2014).
 Read his biography and speeches.

 The Ambassador is supported in his mission by a number of different sections.

 In order to follow the directives given by the Prime Minister, the Ministry of Foreign and European Affairs has embarked on a process to set an example with respect to the sustainable development of its activities.
 As such, the Embassy of France in Washington launched the Green Embassy Project in 2009.